Choosing a Tow Vehicle

 - Maximum Towing Capacity - this is the maximum mass that a tow vehicle may tow.
 Tow vehicle manufacturers normally stipulate two towing capacities - for trailers that are braked and unbraked.
 Braked trailer towing capacity is generally much higher than unbraked, because a braked trailer's brakes help to stop the trailer and reduce the forces imposed by the trailer on the tow vehicle.

 - Maximum Towball Mass - this is the maximum amount of downwards force that may be placed by the trailer on the towball of the tow vehicle.
 This trips up some new buyers, because the required downwards force of the trailer (usually about 10% of the trailer's laden weight) can exceed the (sometimes modest) towball mass limit of the tow vehicle.

 - Gross Vehicle Mass ('GVM') - this is the maximum permissible laden mass of the tow vehicle including all optional equipment, luggage, passengers AND any downward force imposed by the trailer on the towball.
 When towing, you must make sure that towball mass is taken into account when loading your tow vehicle.

 - Gross Combined Mass ('GCM') - this is the maximum permissible laden mass of the tow vehicle AND trailer combined.
 See 'The GCM Trap' below.

-Note re towbars - If your proposed tow vehicle has a towbar fitted that was not manufactured and installed by the tow vehicle manufacturer, check its maximum towing capacity carefully.
+Note re towbars - If, when choosing a tow vehicle - it has a towbar fitted that was not manufactured and installed by the tow vehicle manufacturer, check its maximum towing capacity carefully.
 It could be different (and possibly lower) than the maximum towing capacity of the tow vehicle.
-If so, this lower limit is your maximum towing capacity for the tow vehicle.
+If so, this lower limit is likely to be your maximum towing capacity for that tow vehicle.